• Property Alerts

 • Research Reports

-Comprehensive analysis of Q1 2026 net lease market conditions, including cap rate trends, transaction volume, bid-ask spreads, and sector-by-sector investment activity across retail, office, and industrial segments.
+Comprehensive analysis of Q2 2026 net lease market conditions, including cap rate trends, transaction volume, bid-ask spreads, and sector-by-sector investment activity across retail, office, and industrial segments.

 Executive Summary

-• 01 Net Lease Cap Rates Decline in Q1 2026 as Office Leads Compression: Single tenant net lease cap rates decreased one basis point to 6.80% in Q1 2026, according to The Boulder Group's First Quarter Net Lease Research Report, with office cap rates compressing the most at 10 basis points to 7.90% and industrial declining five basis points to 7.15%.
+• 01 Net Lease Cap Rates Rise Modestly in Q2 2026 as Supply Expands: Overall single tenant net lease cap rates increased two basis points to 6.82% in Q2 2026, according to The Boulder Group’s Second Quarter Net Lease Research Report, with retail cap rates rising five basis points to 6.60%, industrial increasing 10 basis points to 7.25%, and office cap rates holding unchanged at 7.90%.

 Tenant Analysis - 80+ Profiles